tendermint/tendermint/docs/architecture/adr-069-flexible-node-intitalization.md

 modifications or changing interfaces, what aspects could be simplified.
 My conclusions, generally:

-- the implementation of the `node` service, doesn't really need the ability to introspect the implementations of reactors in most cases.
+- The implementation of the `node` service, doesn't really need the ability to introspect the implementations of reactors in most cases.

-- the exception to this, is the cluster of consensus/statesync/blockhain (which depend on eachother,) because `node` itself contains some of their specific initialization logic.
+- The exception to this, is the cluster of consensus/statesync/blockhain (which depend on eachother,) because `node` itself contains some of their specific initialization logic.

-- while the RPC environment construction happens in `node`, this can happen early during `node` construction rather than at initialization time, which reduces the need for the implementation of the node object to track this state.
+- While the RPC environment construction happens in `node`, this can happen early during `node` construction rather than at initialization time, which reduces the need for the implementation of the node object to track this state.